qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

         return FooSymbolLayer(self.radius)

-The :meth:`layerType <qgis.core.QgsSymbolLayer.layerType>` method determines the name of the symbol layer, it has to be unique among all symbol layers.
-Properties are used for persistence of attributes.
+The :meth:`layerType <qgis.core.QgsSymbolLayer.layerType>` method determines
+the name of the symbol layer; it has to be unique among all symbol layers.
+The :meth:`properties <qgis.core.QgsSymbolLayer.properties>` method is used
+for persistence of attributes.
 The :meth:`clone <qgis.core.QgsSymbolLayer.clone>` method must return a copy of the symbol layer with all attributes being exactly the same.
 Finally there are rendering methods:
 :meth:`startRender <qgis.core.QgsSymbolLayer.startRender>` is called before
 rendering the first feature, :meth:`stopRender <qgis.core.QgsSymbolLayer.stopRender>`
-when rendering is done.
-And :meth:`renderPoint <qgis.core.QgsMarkerSymbolLayer.renderPoint>` method which does the rendering.
+when the rendering is done, and :meth:`renderPoint
+<qgis.core.QgsMarkerSymbolLayer.renderPoint>` is called to do the rendering.
 The coordinates of the point(s) are already transformed to the output coordinates.

 For polylines and polygons the only difference would be in the rendering
 method: you would use